All Episodes

 BLM, Black Lives Matter, along with NYPDK in red letters and no justice, no peace.

-Um you had one Ivy League law professor arrested for attempting to firebomb a police car.
+You had one Ivy League law professor arrested for attempting to firebomb a police car.

 Wow.

-Remember, he's the attorney general in Minnesota, not somebody I trust.
+Remember, he's the Attorney General in Minnesota, not somebody I trust.

 Okay, I would say he needs to recuse himself.